There are 2 types of link line in iThoughts:

 To change the path of a relationship link line (curved or right angled styles only) simply drag anywhere on the link line.

 To add text to a relationship, select it then double click/tap one of the 3 small rectangles with a + in their centre.

 To modify a relationships color, arrow head, style etc.

-- [OSX] Right click on the relationship link line.
+- [Mac/Windows] Right click on the relationship link line.